directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

 ### Update Spreadsheet Config

+In your Spreadsheet copy go to the 'Config' sheet.

 set `calendar_id` to the id of your calendar.
 Usually, it is your email.
 You can run function X to view a list of all your calendars and their IDs.